RonanLegin/MLstripes4JWST/README.md

 - matplotlib: `pip install matplotlib`.
 - jupyter notebook: `pip install notebook`.
 - tensorflow: `pip install tensorflow`
-  - If you encounter issues on macOS, then you can instead try the following steps:
+  - If you encounter issues on macOS with the installation of tensorflow, you can instead try the following steps:

     ```
     conda create --name mlstripes python=3.9